Towards 3D Face Reconstruction in Perspective Projection: Estimating 6DoF Face Pose from Monocular Image: Experiments

 \subsection{Evaluation for 6DoF Face Pose Estimation}

 \textbf{Comparison with the state-of-the-art methods.} To compare with the state-of-the-art methods on head or face pose estimation, we firstly retrain the most recent state-of-the-art method, img2pose~\cite{albiero2021img2pose}, on ARKitFace training set, and compute the performance on testing data.
-As shown in Table \ref{tab:pose}, our method outperforms it significantly.
+As shown in Table~\ref{tab:pose}, our method outperforms it significantly.
+We use the code of \cite{bulat2017far} to detect the facial 68 landmarks and crop facial region.
 In addition, the public BIWI dataset is used as a cross-data evaluation to test our final network.
 Since some faces with large angles can not be detected, we follow the img2pose~\cite{albiero2021img2pose} method and test on 13,219 images with detected bbox.
-We use the code of \cite{bulat2017far} to detect the face 68 landmarks and crop facial region.
+We also use the code of \cite{bulat2017far} to detect the face 68 landmarks and crop facial region.
 All the results are shown in Table~\ref{tab:posebiwi}.
 We can see that our method performs much better than previous methods, especially the recent img2pose method~\cite{albiero2021img2pose}.
 The experiment also demonstrates that our method and dataset can be well generalized to the data in different domain.
+Furthermore, we refine an object 6DoF pose estimation method, Pix2Pose\cite{park2019pix2pose}, to adapt to 6DoF face pose estimation.
+Specifically, Pix2Pose is a PnP-based method with the known 3D model of object.
+We use a mean face shape instead of the known 3D model of object and train it on ARKitFace training dataset.
+Its results on ARKitFace test dataset and BIWI dataset are shown in Table~\ref{tab:pose} and Table~\ref{tab:posebiwi}.
+We can see that our method that is specially designed for face has much better results.
 The inference time of our proposed model is 11.7ms with a P100 GPU.